adinamfranco/neoway-busca-faixa-cep/README.md

 ---
 # Introduction

-This project is a soluion to the [Neoway Data Pirates challenge](https://github.com/NeowayLabs/jobs/blob/master/datapirates/challengePirates.md).
-I consistts in fetching an HTML from [Correios](https://www2.correios.com.br/sistemas/buscacep/buscaFaixaCep.cfm) and parsing to extract the postal codes ranges from a pre determined region.
+This project is a solution to the [Neoway Data Pirates challenge](https://github.com/NeowayLabs/jobs/blob/master/datapirates/challengePirates.md).
+It consists in fetching an HTML from [Correios](https://www2.correios.com.br/sistemas/buscacep/buscaFaixaCep.cfm) and parsing to extract the postal codes ranges from a pre determined region.
 And store the results on a [JSONL](https://jsonlines.org/) file.

 ---
 # Getting Started